Altair, Texas: Geography

+Altair is located along U.S. Highway 90A and Texas State Highway 71 in south central Colorado County, about 9 mi south of Columbus, 28 mi north of El Campo, and 30 mi east of Hallettsville.

 Education

 Public education in the community of Altair is provided by the Rice Consolidated Independent School District.
 The district, which serves southern Colorado County, is headquartered in Altair and home to the Rice High School Raiders.

 The designated community college for Rice CISD is Wharton County Junior College.